kosirjm/Portfolio/Portfolio/Assembly/README.md

 FILES
 ---------------------------
-####Hello World
- - This is a simple hello world program in assembly.
+**Hello World** - This is a simple hello world program in assembly.

-####Multiples
-  - This is a simple assembly program which multiples two numbers which are given by user input.
+**Multiples** - This is a simple assembly program which multiples two numbers which are given by user input.
 With each iteration of the loop the number is printed out until the completion of the multiplication.

-####Greater Than
- - This assembly program takes in two inputs from the user and returns the one which is greater than the other.
+**Greater Than** - This assembly program takes in two inputs from the user and returns the one which is greater than the other.

-####Atoi1
- -This is a simple program which turns a entered string into an integer.
+**Atoi1** - This is a simple program which turns a entered string into an integer.

-####Palindrome
- - This program takes a string inputted by a user and lets you know if it is a palindrome or n
+**Palindrome** - This program takes a string inputted by a user and lets you know if it is a palindrome or n